wp-plugins/live-chat-support-by-social-intents/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Easy to use Live Chat support with unlimited agents!
-Includes Email List Builder and Social Offers to Delight your customers and build sales.
+Includes Email List Builder and Social Offers to delight your customers and build sales.

 == Changelog ==
 = 1.1.6 =